 It's best to get a semi-professional juicer besides the blender for around $200 so you can process hard veggies like carrots, beets, celery and others easily.
-I typically put besides the four mentioned bokchoy, kale, cabbage and a few other random veggies.
+I juice bokchoy, kale, cabbage and a few other random veggies.
 You can also use the blender to make a morning juice from various fruits including oranges, apples and any other you find cheap in the market.
 It's important that many vitamins require some fats to be able to digest them.
 Therefore it's best to eat some sunflower seeds or a small piece of cheese with your smoothies and juices for the optimal effect.

 You don't need to throw away the pulp either.
 The pulp from leafy green veggies can be used to prepare great sauce for pasta.
 Carrot and apple pulp is great for veggie cupcakes for kids.
 Etc.